CNL Wiki

 Concept video version #

-The below epochs typically occur in a fixed order.
+The below epochs typically occur in a fixed order, with concept video shown first.

 • Non-24 video watch (aka “control” or “concept” video)